Vandivier/afterecon/content/2016-12-07-christian-epistemology-and-the-argument-from-argument.md

 ---
-title: Christian Epistemology and the Argument from Argument
+title: "Christian Epistemology and the Argument from Argument"
 date: 2016-12-06 19:50:06
 author: John Vandivier
 ---